kaedroho/wagtail/docs/advanced_topics/custom_tasks.rst

         exclude_on_edit = {'user'}

-Custom TaskState models
+Custom WorkflowTaskState models
 ~~~~~~~~~~~~~~~~~~~~~~~

 You might also need to store custom state information for the task: for example, a comment left by an approving user.
-Normally, this is done on an instance of ``TaskState``, which is created when a page starts the task.
+Normally, this is done on an instance of ``WorkflowTaskState``, which is created when a page starts the task.
 However, this can
 also be subclassed equivalently to ``Task``:

 .. code-block:: python

     # <project>/models.py

-    from wagtail.core.models import TaskState
+    from wagtail.core.models import WorkflowTaskState

-    class UserApprovalTaskState(TaskState):
+    class UserApprovalWorkflowTaskState(WorkflowTaskState):
         pass

-Your custom task must then be instructed to generate an instance of your custom task state on start instead of a plain ``TaskState`` instance:
+Your custom task must then be instructed to generate an instance of your custom task state on start instead of a plain ``WorkflowTaskState`` instance:

 .. code-block:: python